 FUGITIVE PIGMENTS LIST!
 Lightfast tests, paint fading, rating systems in watercolor and other art supplies.

 What is lightfastness and why does it matter?
 In general, when a color is labeled as lightfast it means that it will not easily fade when exposed to UV (natural sun light, not indoor lamp light).
-I often hear people dismiss lightfastness as something that might happen "years from now", but fugitive colors can fade very quickly (just days for dyes or several weeks for pigments) when placed in a bright location such as a business office, restaurant or gallery with a lot of glass windows, a house near the equator (worse in FL, CA, TX or near water with lake/ocean reflected light), a living room with large sliding glass doors where beams of light regularly shine in from sunrise/sunset etc. For most artists, the concern is that a buyer of your artwork may hang it on a wall where it will fade over time.
+I often hear people dismiss lightfastness as something that might happen "years from now", but fugitive colors can fade very quickly (as little as days for dyes or several weeks to months for pigments) even when placed in INDOOR location such as a brightly lit business offices, a restaurant or gallery with a lot of glass windows.
+Even wall art hung inside homes can fade over time, especially in those near the equator (natural light coming in your windows is stronger in FL, CA, TX or near water with lake/ocean reflected light) or a living room with large sliding glass doors where beams of light regularly shine in from sunrise/sunset etc. For most artists, the concern is that a buyer of your artwork may hang it on a wall where it will fade over time.
 I have not found any UV spray that helps with this (krylon had little to no effect).
 Thick coatings of resin are capable of distorting light enough to protect watercolors and dye inks from fading, but can reactivate and ruin paintings.
+UV glass is a scam, as most affordable picture frames that mention UV may or may not have a spray coating that does very little (there is no standard in place and my tests have shown little to no efficacy).
+Only expensive museum grade glass that is cost prohibitive to the average artist is effective, as well as thicker tinted glass made for cars/house windows.
 It's cheaper and easier to use lightfast pigments in the first place, rather than try to seal/frame/fix problems later.
 This is less of an issue for those practicing in sketchbooks, or professionals specializing in print replicated illustrations (book, magazine, prints etc.) website, product design, or short term projects like indoor crafts/card making.

 --- #1) --- Benzimidazolone Orange PO64: